 Intermittent explosive disorder (IED) is a mental health disorder in which an individual engages in recurrent incidents of violent and aggressive behavior out of proportion to the situation.
 Men and women with this disorder may lash out and attack others, causing bodily harm or property damage.
 Following an explosive episode, a person may experience feelings of guilt, embarrassment, and regret about their actions.

-At Pacific Grove Hospital we understand that right now you may be holding on to a great deal of anger and are, at times, unable to control your temper.
+At Pacific Grove Hospital, a premier intermittent-explosive disorder treatment center near Riverside & Corona, CA, we understand that right now you may be holding on to a great deal of anger and are, at times, unable to control your temper.
 We understand that you are suffering a great deal of shame and guilt as a result of engaging in inappropriate behaviors that may have hurt those closest to you.
-Intermittent explosive disorder can be treated and the staff at Pacific Grove is ready to show you the way.
+Intermittent explosive disorder can be treated and the staff at our clinic is ready to show you the way.

 As many people lose their temper from time to time, it can be hard to determine if your loved one is struggling with intermittent explosive disorder.
 Here are some symptoms that may indicate your loved one may have a problem: